Frequently Asked Questions

 Platinum print making is relatively more complicated than pigment digital printing, and it is a wet print making process.
 Upon receipt of payment, and the image files are good for production.
 It will take around 7 work days (excluding Saturday, Sunday and public holidays) for the prints to send out.

 Upon receipt of payment, and the image / print quality are ready for production.
 We will send you a “Production Specifications” document to obtain your approval.
-Once the specs is approved, it requires 5~7 work days (excluding Saturday, Sunday and public holidays) to complete the framing.
+It will take ~10 work days (excluding Saturday, Sunday and public holidays) to complete the framing upon the specification document is approved.

 Recommended image format and settings: